M-Mbugua/the_complete_python_bootcamp/README.md

 # The Complete Python Bootcamp

-Code-alongs and solutions to exercises during
-'The Complete Python Bootcamp From Zero to Hero in Python' course on Udemy.
+Code-alongs and solutions to exercises completed during 'The Complete Python Bootcamp From Zero to Hero in Python' course on Udemy.